theBigBengi/nasa-mission-control/README.md

 # NASA Mission Control Project

-The NASA Mission Control App is a web application for tracking NASA's space launchesץ This project is done for educational purposes. you can visit the deployed version of the app at [NASA Mission Control](http://13.48.129.252:8000/launch).
+The NASA Mission Control App is a web application for tracking NASA's space launches.
+This project is done for educational purposes. you can visit the deployed version of the app at [NASA Mission Control](http://13.48.129.252:8000/launch).